ANL-CEEESA/powersas.m/doc/advanced_usage.md

 #### Example 2: Extended-term simulation
 We want to study the response of a 4-bus system under periodic disturbances.
 The entire simulated process is 500 seconds.
 Starting at 60 s and continuing until 270 s, the system undergoes events of adding/shedding loads every 30 s.

-The key settings of the simulation is:
+The key settings of the simulation are:
 ```Matlab
 % settings_d_004_2a_agc.m